jamiebuilds/unstated-next/README.md

   }
 ```

-If you're using TypeScript (which I encourage to to learn more about if you are not), this also has the benefit of making TypeScript's built-in inference work better.
+If you're using TypeScript (which I encourage you to learn more about if you are not), this also has the benefit of making TypeScript's built-in inference work better.
 As long as your custom hook is typed, then everything else will just work.

 ## Tips